 When you run a business, it’s also helpful to remind people that you are also a person who just wants to help society and make lives easier.
 Instead of taking on a corporate approach to the design, present yourself in the perspective of your mission.

 For the longest time, business owners have opted for a business card design that speaks to what the business is all about to some extent, that is useful.
-But millennials respond to artistry, creation, and emotion, so consider ditching the overtly professional visuals and opt for a more authentic and personal feel.
+But millennials respond to artistry, creation, and emotion, so consider ditching the overtly professional visual designs and opt for a more authentic and personal feel.

 You can do this by including hand-drawn illustrations, doodles, and down-to-earth visuals.
-Not only is it humble and endearing, but it also gives your business card a unique and customized look that speaks to who you are.
+Not only is it humble and endearing, but it also gives your visiting card a unique and customized look that speaks to who you are.

 Bringing in an air of authenticity to your business card design ideas shows others that you put real time and effort into everything you do.
 Don’t worry if you’re not a professional artist— it’s the imperfection that makes something real.
 It wouldn’t hurt to get some help with the finishing touches, of course!